PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 * `driver`: A string value that specifies the name of the volume driver to use.
   This value must correspond to the value returned in the `GetPluginInfoResponse` by the CSI driver as defined in the [CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md#getplugininfo).
-  It is used by Kubernetes to identify which CSI driver to call out to, and by CSI driver components to identify which PV objects belong to the CSI driver.
+  It is used by PlaidCloud to identify which CSI driver to call out to, and by CSI driver components to identify which PV objects belong to the CSI driver.
 * `volumeHandle`: A string value that uniquely identifies the volume.
 This value must correspond to the value returned in the `volume.id` field of the